 What you need to compare and look through is:

-- Look for a CRM that’s happy to make interface and workflow customizations to suit your business and otherwise offers great features with which you’re happy.
+- Look for a CRM that’s happy to make interface and workflow customizations to suit your business and otherwise offers excellent features with which you’re happy.

-- Did you know 50% of teams have improved productivity by using a mobile CRM?
+- Did you know that 50% of teams have improved productivity using a mobile CRM?
 A mobile app keeps your teams on the go and integrates right into their daily schedules and practices.

-A sales CRM software is an investment, so you need to make it a smart one – evaluate the investment and ‘returns’ not only for the present day, but for the future too.
+A sales CRM software is an investment, so you need to make it a smart one – evaluate the investment and ‘returns’ not only for the present but also for the future.

 Different CRMs charge different amounts to add users, upgrade certain features or add functionalities – and the margin of difference in these incremental additions is vast when you compare CRMs.

-Some charge much higher amounts that will render the CRM too expensive for you when you actually calculate the number of users and features you need.
+Some charge much higher amounts that will render the CRM too expensive for you when calculating the number of users and features you need.

 Don’t just look at the pricing plans displayed on each CRM’s website and find the plan that suits you today – look at what each pricing plan includes and what it will cost you to upgrade when the time comes.

 This part is where most companies make a mistake, getting stuck with a sales CRM software that’s eventually too expensive for them to get great returns from.

 Allow us to create a question checklist for you when researching and comparing sales CRM pricing: